What a difference 2.5 years make!

-Here are two easy and delicious recipes from Rose Karim so you can make you're own snacks.
+Here are two easy and delicious recipes from the dear Rose Karim so you can make you're own snacks.
 She encouraged me to alter the recipes to suit my taste, and then to be creative with additional ingredients such as red peppers, pine nuts, and artichokes.

 1 can of chick peas (rinse) (16 ounce)

 1-2 garlic clove

 Juice of 1 lemon or 1 lime (limes have no seeds)

 ¼ cup of water (add more water if necessary… a little at a time or it will be soupy)

 ¼ cup of tahini sauce (add to taste)